LiamRoss/redux-boiler-lint/README.md

 This version utilises AirBnB style guide for JavasScript and SASS, with some slight tweaks.

+> Notes:
-> Note: all tweaks can be found in the .eslintrc file in the root folder, and can be removed to revert back to the base AirBnB linter.
+> * all tweaks can be found in the .eslintrc file in the root folder, and can be removed to revert back to the base AirBnB linter.
+> * if you are not using Visual Studio Code, feel free to delete the .vscode folder as it will not impact the project.

 ---